cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

        Sign(skS; transcript2-), MAC(Km2; idS),
 - KE3 = info3*, Einfo3*, Sign(skU; transcript3-), MAC(Km3; idU)}

-See explanation of fields in {{protocol-messages}}.
+See explanation of fields in {{hmqv-3dh-protocol-messages}}.
 In addition, for the signed material, transcript2- is defined similarly to transcript2, however if transcript2 includes information that identifies the user, such information can be eliminated in transcript2- (this is advised if signing user's identification information by